openshift/ansible-service-broker/README.md

 cd $GOPATH/src/github.com/fusor/ansible-service-broker && glide install
 ```

+**Config**

+A broker is configured via a `$ENV.config.yaml` file.
+Example files can be
+found under `etc/`.
+It's recommended to simply copy over `etc/ex.dev.config.yaml`
+to `etc/dev.config.yaml`, and edit as desired. `scripts/runbroker.sh` should
+handle providing the location to this file.
+Of course, this can be customized
+or the configuration file can be specified by cli args as well.

 ## Targets

 `make run`: Runs the broker with the default profile, configured via `/etc/dev.config.yaml`